mdselimme/Digital-Wallet-Service-Backend-Node-Ts-Mongoose/Readme.md

     "email": "selimakondo58@gmail.com",
     "password":"65421", //Password should be five character long and number format "phone": "01700000000", //11 digit bd format
-    "role": "User" //Only role is Agent or User (default: User) }
+    "role": "User" //optional Only role is Agent or User (default: User) }
 ```